Dr. Carol and Ed Moreno win this year's Community Service Award

 Each year, five new Dream Catcher students from the West Liberty Community School District are chosen to begin a mentorship with a volunteer from the community.
 Specifically, the program is open to any student on the free lunch program.
 With this help and support, these children are then able to complete secondary education.

-Additionally, Dream Catcher students also get the opportunity to enroll in postsecondary education institutions that they might not have been able to apply for without the Dream Catchers program.
-Each student who completes the program also receives a four-year, $8,000 scholarship.
+Dream Catcher students also get the opportunity to enroll in post-secondary education institutions they might not be able to apply to without the program.
+Each student who completes the program receives a four-year, $8,000 scholarship.

 Outside of the Dream Catchers program, Carol and Ed use their organization to help throughout the community and provide support for students who aren’t in the program.
-This has included sponsoring STEM summer camps, co-sponsoring STEAM program for West Liberty’s fourth graders, and paying for transportation costs for fifth graders, allowing them to attend the annual Iowa Children’s Water Festival.
+This has included sponsoring Science, Technology, Engineering and Mathematics summer camps, co-sponsoring a Science, Technology, Engineering, Arts and Mathematics program for West Liberty’s fourth graders, and paying transportation costs for fifth graders, allowing them to attend the annual Iowa Children’s Water Festival.

 “We’ve seen some real incredible growth,” Ed said.
 From students just starting this year to seeing the first Dream Catchers graduating from college and beginning careers, to even seeing how the program impacts the siblings of the Dream Catchers, he says that the experience has been incredibly fulfilling.